cs-south-sound/csv2sql/README.md

 Once MySQL Server is setup, a database needs to be created.
 This can be done from the terminal by executing the following steps.

-Access MySQL (replace 'root' with your username)
+**Access MySQL from terminal (replace 'root' with your username)**
 ``` bash
 sudo mysql -u root -p
 ```
 Enter your password

-Create database for fund holdings
+**Create database for fund holdings**
 ``` sql
 CREATE DATABASE fund_holdings;
 ```

+### Create A Config File
+The Python scripts utilize a `config.py` file for accessing the following information that is unique to the local host.

+* file path to directory of Ark CSVs
+* MySQL database name, username, password, host